While the seemingly never-ending construction continues on Main Street, a new landmark is making downtown a sight to see.

 Bob wrote a few more articles for the paper and mentioned Miriam’s work.
 “Any time someone responded to an article, I would get those emails and then call them to pick [their] brains,” Miriam says.

 Slowly, Miriam’s project gained traction.
 She also created a Facebook page, Rubber Worker Statue & Stories Project, that amassed a small following.
 But Miriam cites Beth Becker as the catalyst that really got things going.

 In 2017, the team approached the city with the statue proposal.
 Mayor Horrigan was immediately on board and the city took financial responsibility for the statue.
-The statue was originally scheduled to debut in September 2020, but was delayed by the COVID-19 pandemic.
+The statue was originally scheduled to debut in September 2020, but it was delayed by the COVID-19 pandemic.
 The May 13 ceremony was also invite-only due to the pandemic.